State Grid Corporation of China: History

+State Grid is one of the "core" central state-owned enterprises (SOE) overseen by SASAC.
+The company is a pioneer in developing clean energy technology.

 China began an initiative to reform the country's power sector in a three-stage process in 1986.
 In the third and final stage in March 2002 the State Council of the People's Republic of China put into effect a plan to restructure the country's electric power system in order to create competition and separate generation and transmission functions.
 The State Grid Corporation of China was founded on December 29, 2002, when the restructuring divided the former State Power Corporation of China into two grid companies, five generation groups and four accessorial business companies.
 The two grid companies created were the State Grid Corporation of China and a smaller China Southern Power Grid Company.
-At its creation, the company had a generation capacity of 6.47 gigawatts.
+SGCC accounts for 80% of the Chinese grid, with China Southern Power Grid accounting for the other 20%.
+At its creation, SGCC company had a generation capacity of 6.47 gigawatts.

 In 2003 and progressively so through the early 2000s, electrical shortages caused the government to institute rolling blackouts.
 The State Grid Corporation estimated there were 1 trillion yuan in losses from 2002 to 2005.
 The State Grid Corporation of China ran the first 1,000-kilovolt alternating current power line between Northern Shanxi and center Hubei in January 2009.
 In 2012 it began operation of an 800-kilovolt direct current line that sends hydropower from western Sichuan to Shanghai.
 It also has an alternating current loop line in the Yangtze River delta, and three longitudinal alternating current lines that bring power to Southern China from the Northern region.

+Beginning in 2011, State Grid began transferring operation assets from regional power grid companies to the provincial level network companies.

 The State Grid Corporation was involved in a multi-phase smart-grid project for China's electrical grid planned for 2011–2015.
 China's smart grid efforts are different from those in the United States in that its plans heavily use ultra high voltage (UHV) lines.
 Several UHV construction projects began in 2012 to bring UHV power lines across Huainan, Wannan, and Shanghai and another from Xilingol League to Nanjing.
 By 2015, the company planned to have three more horizontal UHV lines through West Inner Mongolia to Weifang, from Central Shanxi–Xuzhou to Yaan–southern Anhui and 11 other lines by 2015.

-In 2012 the company invested in CDP Reti.

-From 2010 to 2020 the companies investments in grid expansion rose from 291.12 BioYuan to 460.5 BioYuan.